 - Asked by his father, would Joseph still leave the tent to check on his brothers in the field if he had known he would be taken by them and sold into slavery?
 In Genesis 45:5 and Genesis 50:20, what was Joseph’s understanding of his circumstances?

-- Think about it!
-If you had not made certain decisions or met certain people or if you had not experienced certain disappointments, how would your life be different now?
+- Ask yourself these questions: Where would I be if all my dreams had come true?
+What kind of person would I be if I had never experienced any difficulties?
+If I had not made certain decisions or met certain people or if I had not experienced certain disappointments, how would my life be different now?

 - Are there any struggles or disappointments that you are currently experiencing that you would like to see how God will use them for your benefit and not for your harm?